LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization

 \subsection{LLM-in-the Loop BO Framework}

-We start by introducing the general framework.
-We define the entity running BO as the \textit{client}.
-At each iteration $t$, we assume that the \textit{client} can prompt an LLM agent \( \mathcal{A} \), such as a general-purpose model like ChatGPT, to suggest a candidate design to query, denoted \( x_{\text{LLM},t} \).
-This interaction can be implemented using existing approaches \cite{liu2024large}, or through simple prompt templates tailored to the task at hand \cite{liu2025large}.
+We start by introducing the general framework and define the entity running BO as the client.
+At each iteration $t$, we assume that the client can prompt an LLM agent \( \mathcal{A} \), such as ChatGPT, to suggest a candidate design to query, denoted \( x_{\text{LLM},t} \).
+This interaction can be implemented using a direct prompt from the client to obtain a query design, or through recently developed approaches and prompt templates tailored to the task at hand (\cite{liu2024large,liu2025large}).
 Simultaneously, the client learns the posterior belief via a statistical surrogate conditioned on $\mathcal{D}_{t-1}$ and evaluates $x_{\text{LLM},t}$ accordingly.
 While our framework does not prescribe a specific surrogate model, we assume without loss of generality that the posterior belief is derived from a $\mathcal{GP}$ model, namely, $F_{t-1}$.
 Specifically, \( F_{t-1} \) contains the information of \( \mu_{t-1}(x_{\text{LLM},t}) \) and \( \sigma_{t-1}^2(x_{\text{LLM},t}) \), which are used to evaluate \( x_{\text{LLM},t} \) with respect to its predicted performance and associated uncertainty.
-Following this, the client may choose to retain, refine, or reject the $\mathcal{A}$’s suggestion.
-For now, we describe this decision step only at a high level, as it will be detailed through the three algorithms presented later.
-This high-level framework is outlined in Algorithm~\ref{algo:LLMIBO}.
+Following this, the client may choose to retain, refine, or reject agent $\mathcal{A}$’s suggestion.
+For now, we describe this decision step only at a high level in Algorithm~\ref{algo:LLMIBO}, as it will be detailed in the three algorithms presented later.

-Without steps 4–6 in Algorithm~\ref{algo:LLMIBO}, this reduces to BO by selecting $x_t$ as $x_{\mathcal{GP},t}$, and focusing only on step 4 we recover recent \textit{LLM-assisted BO} approaches, as in \cite{liu2024large,yang2023large}.
+Without steps 4–6 in Algorithm~\ref{algo:LLMIBO}, this reduces to BO by selecting $x_t$ as $x_{\mathcal{GP},t}$, and focusing only on step 4 we recover \textit{LLM-assisted BO} approaches, as in \cite{liu2024large}.
 The added steps aim to guide the sampling decision toward more grounded and theoretically justifiable choices that leverage contextual LLM knowledge along with calibrated $\mathcal{GP}$ surrogates and their uncertainty.